garcia-nacho/garcia-nacho.github.io/_posts/CartPole-Under-the-Hood.md

 However this type of linear models (without the intercept) belong indeed to special case of a neural network in which the weight connecting one neuron with the output (*WN2.2*) is 0 and the other weight of the other neuron is 1 (*WN2.1*):
 ![P3Scheme](/images/P3Scheme1.jpg)

 So I wanted to explore the weights, specially the distribution of *WN2.2* and *WN2.1* to see if it was somehow related with the ability of the agent to solve the CartPole.
 ![P3LinReg](/images/P3LinReg.png)

-### Generation of novel neural networks able to solve the CartPole

-Until this point I have shown that
+V9 is the weight *WN2.1* and V10 is *WN2.2*, in blue are represented those values of *WN2.1* and *WN2.2* that are able to solve the CartPole (together with the other 8 weights).
+The triangles represent those values of WN2.1 and WN2.2 in which our neural network approximates a linear regression model (very high or low ratios *WN2.1* / *WN2.2*).
+First of all, it seems that all range of *WN2.1* and *WN2.2* are permited in the agents able to solve the CartPole.
+It also seems that some of the solving agents (3 out of 39) have a linear regression policy instead of a neural network.
+So the next question is if the NNet agents perform differently from the LinReg ones in any condition.

 ### Neural networks seem to be more stable in noise conditions.
+Unfortunately there

 <pre><code>
 Noise<-0.7